abhinavprakash199/SIGN-OFF-TIMING-ANALYSIS/README.md

 ## Acknowledgement
 ---
 Finally, I would like to express my sincere gratitude to [Kunal Ghosh](https://www.linkedin.com/in/kunal-ghosh-vlsisystemdesign-com-28084836/){Co-founder of VLSI System Design (VSD) Corp.
 Pvt.
-Ltd.} and [Nickson Jose, VLSI Engineer](https://www.linkedin.com/in/nickson-jose/) {ASoC Physical Design Engineer} for tremendous assistance in planning and presenting this workshop on Advanced-Physical-Design-using-OpenLane-SKY130.
-The workshop was excellent and well designed, this workshop taught me a lot of new things about the design of GDSII file from RTL using OpenLANE, open source tool.
+Ltd.} and [Vikas Sachdeva](https://www.linkedin.com/in/vikas-sachdeva-0849577/) {Senior Director, Product Strategy and Business Development at Real Intent} for tremendous assistance in planning and presenting this workshop on SIGN-OFF-TIMING-ANALYSIS-using-OpenLane-SKY130 organised by VSD.
+The workshop was excellent and well designed, this workshop taught me a lot of new things about the design timing analysis using OpenSTA, open source tool.

 ## Inquiries
 - Connect with me at [LinkedIn](https://www.linkedin.com/public-profile/settings?trk=d_flagship3_profile_self_view_public_profile)